Part Two: Disciplinary Issues, Managing Leave and Sickness Absence

 Update your Policies and Procedures

-If it’s been a while since the last update, Christmas is a good time to ensure that your policies and procedures are up to date in the event that they are needed over the festive period.
-Particularly relevant are disciplinary policies and procedures, sickness, bad weather and absence policies.
+If it’s been a while since the last update, Christmas is a good time to ensure that your policies and procedures are up to date in case they are needed over the festive period.
+Particularly relevant are disciplinary policies and procedures, social event policies, sickness, bad weather and absence policies.

 Dealing with Disciplinary Issues after your party

 If your business allows, consider letting your staff start an hour or two later than normal.
-If that’s not possible, ensure that everyone is aware of the consequences of failing to turn up to work as a result of excessive alcohol consumption.
-A hangover is generally not an acceptable reason for sickness absence during the festive period, much as it would not be acceptable at any other time of the year.
+If that’s not possible, ensure that everyone is aware of the consequences of failing to turn up to work due to excessive alcohol consumption.
+A hangover is generally not an acceptable reason for sickness absence, regardless of it being Christmas time!
 If you consider this a disciplinary issue, explain what action will be taken.

 You can make deductions from an employee’s pay if they turn up for work late so long as the right to make deductions for unauthorised absence is specified in their contract of employment.